blockchain-group/DIRECTGO/README.md

 ## Quick user guide

 After installation of the `MATLAB` toolbox (using **DIRECTGO.mltbx**), all implemented DIRECT-type algorithms and test problems can be freely accessed in the command window of `MATLAB`.
-Unlike using GUI, algorithms from the command line require more programming knowledge, and configurations must be done manually.
+Unlike GUI, algorithms from the command line require more programming knowledge, and configurations must be done manually.
 All algorithms can be run using the same style and syntax:

 ```matlab
 1. f_min = algorithm(P);